-As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, our domestic Value Equity strategies, the equity portion of the Balanced strategies, the Global Large Cap strategy (domestic portion), and sector-specific strategies for both discretionary SMAs and non-discretionary model accounts, using equity securities of U.S. issuers and U.S.-listed securities of non-U.S. issuers.
-All client accounts within one of these strategies are generally treated alike with regard to the investment decisions made for that strategy.
+As described above under Item 8 titled Methods of Analysis, Investment Strategies and Risk of Loss, our Value Equity strategies, the equity portion of the Balanced strategies, the Global Large Cap strategy (domestic portion), and sector-specific strategies for both discretionary SMAs and non-discretionary model accounts, are implemented using equity securities of U.S. issuers and U.S.-listed securities of non-U.S. issuers.
+All client accounts within a particular investment strategy are generally treated alike with regard to the investment decisions made for that strategy.

-When Confluence purchases or sells an equity security within such a strategy for such discretionary accounts, Confluence utilizes a random generator to alternate the trading order among Eligible Broker/Dealers with respect to such discretionary accounts which can include discretionary accounts for which Confluence does not have trading authority.
+When Confluence determines to implement a portfolio change within such a strategy for such discretionary accounts, Confluence utilizes a random generator to alternate the trading order among Eligible Broker/Dealers with respect to such discretionary accounts which can include discretionary accounts for which Confluence does not have trading authority.
 In such a circumstance, Confluence may determine to provide notification to the respective Eligible Broker/Dealer and continue with the trade order, in which case Confluence will be trading concurrently with such Eligible Broker/Dealer.
 Alternatively, Confluence may determine to wait for trade confirmation from such Eligible Broker/Dealer before continuing with the trade rotation.
-Certain Financial Institutions that are model account clients can request that we assist in the implementation and execution of trades through such Financial Institution and, in such circumstances, trades are executed for such accounts after the execution of transactions for discretionary accounts as described in the preceding sentence.
 Financial Institutions with which we have non-discretionary accounts are notified using a random method, of purchase and sale recommendations after the execution of trades as described above.